-All my fics so far relate to "Ashes to Ashes", which is THE GREATEST TV SERIES IN THE WORLD!
+Most of my fics so far relate to "Ashes to Ashes", which is THE GREATEST TV SERIES IN THE WORLD!

 Six more of my stories come in pairs.
 "Decision Time", a different take on Alex Drake's dilemma, is an angstfest which has an M rating, not because of smut but because of its darker subject matter.
 Its sequel, "Best Served Cold", follows the fortunes of her daughter, Molly, twelve years on from the series, and how she learns the truth about what really happened to Alex after the shooting.
 I'm sad that this story doesn't attract many readers - if it's because it looks from the first chapter as though Gene and Alex won't be involved, don't be misled - they don't appear in person, but we get to learn a lot about their life together, post -"Decision Time".